 Causes Of Weld Crack

-- High content of sulfur and carbon in base metals
+- The high content of sulfur and carbon in base metals.

 - Use the right welding speed and current.